Search

 Back to top

-On February 11, 2010 Sault Ste Marie Police charged the owner of Millennium Crane Rentals and the crane operator with criminal negligence causing death after a municipal worker was killed while working in an excavation hole.
-The accident occurred on April 16, 2009 at an excavation site where sewage work was being performed.
-The crane toppled and fell into the hole killing the worker.
+On February 11, 2010, Sault Ste Marie Police charged the owner of Millennium Crane Rentals and the crane operator with criminal negligence, causing death after a municipal worker was killed while working in an excavation hole.
+The accident occurred on April 16, 2009, at an excavation site where sewage work was being performed.
+The crane toppled and fell into the hole, killing the worker.
 In March 2011, the Crown announced that it had dropped the charges of criminal negligence causing death because there was no reasonable prospect of conviction based on the evidence.
 In July 2013, Millennium Crane Rental was, however, "found guilty of failing to ensure that the crane was maintained in a condition that would not endanger a worker", and fined $70,000 for a violation of the Ontario Occupational Health and Safety Act.

-On December 24, 2009 four workers were killed and one was seriously injured at a Toronto construction site when the swing stage scaffolding they were on collapsed.
+On December 24, 2009, four workers were killed, and one was seriously injured at a Toronto construction site when the swing stage scaffolding they were on collapsed.
 Metron Construction and three corporate officers were charged with criminal negligence and fined $200,000 plus a victim surcharge of $30,000.
 Metron's owner was personally fined $90,000, plus a victim surcharge of $22,500 under the Ontario Occupational Health and Safety Act.
 A total of 61 charges were laid by the Ministry of Labour.
-The fine against the company was appealed and in September 2013, the Appeal court tripled the fine against Metron, raising it to $750,000 for Criminal Negligence.
+The fine against the company was appealed, and in September 2013, the Appeal court tripled the fine against Metron, raising it to $750,000 for Criminal Negligence.
 An additional victim surcharge of $112,500 was levied against the company.
 The appeals court judge found that the original fine of $200,000 was "manifestly unfit".
-In 2016, a supervisor was charged and convicted under the Criminal Code, and was sentenced to 3.5 years in prison.
+In 2016, a supervisor was charged and convicted under the Criminal Code and was sentenced to 3.5 years in prison.

-On March 17, 2008 a paving company (Transpave) was charged and convicted of criminal negligence and fined $100,000 in the death of an employee, plus a $10,000 victim surcharge.
+On March 17, 2008, a paving company (Transpave) was charged and convicted of criminal negligence and fined $100,000 for the death of an employee, plus a $10,000 victim surcharge.

-On October 13, 2006 a train struck a maintenance vehicle, killing one worker and injuring three others.
+On October 13, 2006, a train struck a maintenance vehicle, killing one worker and injuring three others.
 Two employees of Québec-Cartier were charged with criminal negligence causing death and three counts of criminal negligence causing bodily harm.
 The corporation was not charged.
-On November 29th, 2010 a Quebec Court acquitted both men on all counts, finding that the incident was an error due to a company culture of tolerance of unsafe practices and deficient training rather than a wanton act of criminal negligence.
+On November 29th, 2010, a Quebec Court acquitted both men on all counts, finding that the incident was an error due to a company culture of tolerance of unsafe practices and deficient training rather than a wanton act of criminal negligence.

-On June 12, 2006 a landscape contractor was crushed to death when the backhoe his employer was driving failed to stop, pinning the employee to a wall.
-The investigation of the incident found that the 30 year old backhoe had not received any regular maintenance since the vehicle was purchased and that no formal inspection had been done in the previous five years.
-Upon further investigation it was discovered that the vehicle had no braking capacity.
-In September 2010, the employer was convicted of criminal negligence causing death and was given a two year conditional sentence to be served in the community.
+On June 12, 2006, a landscape contractor was crushed to death when the backhoe his employer was driving failed to stop, pinning the employee to a wall.
+The investigation of the incident found that the 30-year-old backhoe had not received any regular maintenance since the vehicle was purchased and that no formal inspection had been done in the previous five years.
+Upon further investigation, it was discovered that the vehicle had no braking capacity.
+In September 2010, the employer was convicted of criminal negligence causing death and was given a two-year conditional sentence to be served in the community.

 How can I ensure a safe workplace and limit my liability?